claralea/EHR-example/README.md

 # EHR-example

 In this exercise, we use publicly available EHR data to run the PheNorm algorithm and estimate for each patient the probability of having type 2 diabetes (T2D).
-All the steps should be done using R.
+All the steps should be done using R. Please write your script in the file run_phenorm.R and submit it to us.

 ## 1. Prepare the input data